Rallying Adversarial Techniques against Deep Learning for Network Security

 \subsection{Robustness against Adversarial Examples}

 Some researchers believe that the vulnerability of deep learning models to adversarial examples is evidence of a pervasive lack of robustness rather than simply an inability to secure these models~\cite{ford2019adversarial, fawzi2016robustness, gilmer2018adversarial}.
-As such, defenses attempt to bolster the deep learning model's robustness through the use of either reactive or proactive methods~\cite{yuan2019adversarial}.
+As such, defenses attempt to bolster the deep learning model's robustness by using either reactive or proactive methods~\cite{yuan2019adversarial}.
 Defensive distillation and adversarial training are two proactive defenses, which improve a neural network's robustness by retraining the network weights to smooth the classification space~\cite{papernot2016distillation, kurakin2016adversarial}.
 A recent example of a reactive defense is, PixelDefend, which attempts to perturb adversarial example input back to the region of inputs space that is correctly handled by the network~\cite{song2017pixeldefend}.

-When deep learning is powering security applications the robustness of the model is even more critical.
-The field of malware classification is a prime example as deep learning models have been shown to perform superbly in this area in multiple implementation and scenarios~\cite{zhu2016featuresmith, sayfullina2015efficient, saxe2015deep, arp2014drebin}.
-Unfortunately, when adversarial example are presented to these systems the lack of robustness in the deep learning model often allows an attack to bypass these security measures~\cite{grosse2017adversarial, kolosnjaji2018adversarial}.
-Despite this vulnerability deep learning is a prime candidate for security implementations when the resource demands or static nature of traditional defenses inhibit their practicality.
-Thus, as deep learning continues to develop into network intrusion detection the robustness of such systems should be thoroughly studied.
+When deep learning is powering security applications, the robustness of the model is even more critical.
+The field of malware classification is a prime example as deep learning models have been shown to perform superbly in this area in multiple implementations and scenarios~\cite{zhu2016featuresmith, sayfullina2015efficient, saxe2015deep, arp2014drebin}.
+Unfortunately, when adversarial examples are presented to these systems, the lack of robustness in the deep learning model often allows an attacker to bypass these security measures~\cite {grosse2017adversarial, kolosnjaji2018adversarial}.
+Despite this vulnerability, deep learning is a prime candidate for security implementations when traditional defenses' resource demands or static nature inhibit their practicality.
+Thus, as deep learning continues to develop into network intrusion detection, the robustness of such systems should be thoroughly studied.
 To this end, researchers are continuing to develop guidelines and frameworks to aid in ensuring the robustness of machine learning systems against adversarial manipulations~\cite{gilmer2018motivating, carlini2019evaluating}.